The Hardest A Levels: Can a Tutor Help?

 6. English literature

-Breaking down complex concepts into manageable steps
+Breaking down complex concepts

-An experienced A-level tutor can identify exactly where those knowledge gaps are and help to fill them.
-Instead of your child struggling through entire topics and feeling lost, the tutor will break down complex ideas into smaller, digestible parts.
-In physics, this might mean ensuring your child truly understands vectors before moving on to mechanics.
+Instead of your teen struggling through tricky topics and feeling lost, your tutor will break down complex ideas into smaller, digestible parts.
+In physics, this might mean ensuring your teen fully understands vectors before moving on to mechanics.
 In chemistry, it could mean mastering electron configuration before tackling chemical bonding.

 Developing subject-specific study strategies